hrushikeshrv/chessengine/docs/index.rst

    $ python -m chessengine play

-If you want to play agains another player -
+If you want to play against another player -

 .. code-block:: console